Welcome to the tuning world for fishing reels!

 No guessing, no wrong orders – just search, find, upgrade!

-Important: There are even more bearings in your fishing reel!
+Important: There are more bearings in your fishing reel!

-Besides the spool bearings, there are other ball bearings:
+In addition to the spool bearings, there are more ball bearings:

-For complete upgrades, it's worth looking at all bearing positions!
+For complete upgrades, it's worth taking a look at all bearing positions!

 Which ball bearings fit which casting weight?